naydelly/naydelly.github.io/essays/coding-standards.md

 Coding standards are a set of rules or style guidelines that programmers follow when writing code in a certain language.
 I think holding ourselves to these coding standards can be beneficial for learning any new programming language.
 Coding standards have a huge impact on code readability.
 Especially when working in a team, it is important to write code that is easy for others to understand and contribute to.
 <br>

 Following coding standards can also ultimately prevent errors.
 For example, if you define an optional property of a type and try to call or use it while it is undefined, this could lead to a runtime error!
 Thankfully, there are many tools we could use to enforce these coding standards, such as Checkstyle for Java.
-One great tool I have started using is ESLint for Typescript.
+One great tool I've started using is ESLint for Typescript.
 <br>

 <div>